blasyaselli/styleguide/README.md

   margin: 0 auto;
   width: 500px;
 }
 ```

 More information on Flex: https://css-tricks.com/snippets/css/a-guide-to-flexbox/

-### Element Push (with Margin)
+### Pushing Elements (with Margins)

+* Avoid pushing an element with paddings, use margins.
+* Typical, push down and right.
 It is the element's responsibility to push down on other elements.
 While this rule is not strickly enforced, please be aware of it.

 ```scss
 /* Not ideal */